Bernie Sanders on Equal Pay

 As this chart shows, the racial wage gap exists, even controlling for education.

 A 2017 field study found that “a criminal record reduces the chance of a callback for a job offer by nearly 50 percent (28 vs.15 percent)”.
-As the graph below shows, the negative impact of having a criminal record for Black workers is much higher than it is for White workers.
+As the graph below shows, the negative impact of having a criminal record for Blacks is much higher than it is for Whites.

 Learn more about Bernie’s stance on mass incarceration in the Criminal Justice issue page.